 Avoid unconditionally modifying the contents of a subsystem from the mask initialization code.
 Such unconditional modification does not work properly when using model reference.

 set_paramin the mask initialization code of a Subsystem block, all the child blocks are also evaluated.

-Use the Mask Editor Initialization pane to add MATLAB commands that initialize a masked block.
+Use the Mask Editor Code pane to add MATLAB commands that initialize a masked block.

 The Dialog variables section displays the names of the variables associated with the mask parameters of the masked block that are defined in the Parameters pane.

-You can copy the name of a parameter from this list and paste it into the Initialization commands section.
+You can copy the name of a parameter from this list and paste it into the Initialization Code section.